 The marketplace matters because your business is ultimately worth whatever someone is willing to pay for it.
 You can ask whatever you want for your site, but if there isn’t a person on the other side of that asking price with a checkbook in hand and pen writing out your asking price then your asking price is nothing more than a personal value.
 When it comes time to sell your site, if your own personal value of the site doesn’t agree with the people who can turn that potential value into liquid money, then you simply won’t sell your site.

 What Influences the Marketplace?

 The marketplace is ultimately influenced by the same forces that influence every other vertical: supply and demand.
 In this specific market, the supply is the number and types of businesses that are for sale and the demand is the number of buyers that are both interested and capable of completing an offer.

 When thinking about the value of your site within the marketplace, it is important to recognize that there is a ready supply of businesses for buyers to examine and evaluate.
 What this means for you is that the value of your website does not stand on its own – it is influenced by the prices and values of other websites.
 You may have a site that offers unbelievable potential and benefits for a buyer, but if the price of acquiring that potential and those benefits are significantly higher than the other businesses that offer a buyer similar, or even slightly less, potential and benefits, a buyer will likely go with what is perceived to be the better value.
-Buyers have different motivations and qualities that they seek in businesses that they are acquiring.
+Buyers seek different motivations and qualities in businesses they are acquiring.
 But, in the end, buyers are also value conscious and ROI conscious.
 If your desired selling point is too far outside of comparable or slightly less beneficial businesses, then buyers simply won’t move on your business.